| Collapse of Big Bang Cosmology and the Emergence of

 emission is bizarre and in contradiction to all

+of modern quantum electrodynamics.
 This discovery again proves spacetime

 expansion and big bang's expansion redshifts